ADVT 2337. INTRODUCTION TO ADVERTISING. 3 Hours. (TCCN = COMM 2327)

 ADVT 3304.
 STRATEGIC COMMUNICATION I. 3 Hours.

 Introductory strategy course focusing on creative communication in advertising and marketing communication planning.
 The evolution and development of the strategic creative process is evaluated relative to campaign objectives and research, especially as it impacts Integrated Marketing Communication and branding programs.
 Students successfully completing Strategic Communication I advance to Strategic Communication II.
-Prerequisite: COMM 2311 previously listed as JOUR 1345, ADVT 2337, MATH 1308, COMM 2315 all with a minimum grade of C (2.0/4.0 scale).
+Prerequisite: COMM 2311, ADVT 2337, and either MATH 1308 or MATH 1309, all with a grade of C or better.

 ADVT 3305.
 ADVERTISING MEDIA.
 3 Hours.

 Decision-making in selection and use of advertising media.
 Evaluation of media alternatives in terms of marketing communication objectives and strategy, audience analysis, media-market research, cost, and editorial/program content.
 Media plans are developed consistent with Integrated Marketing Communication and branding programs.
-Prerequisite: COMM 2311 previously listed as JOUR 1345, ADVT 2337, COMM 2315, and MATH 1308, all with a grade of C or better.
+Prerequisite: COMM 2311, ADVT 2337, and either MATH 1308 or MATH 1309, all with a grade of C or better.

 ADVT 3306.
 STRATEGIC COMMUNICATION II.
 3 Hours.